easttennesseecc-star/Q-Top-Dog-IDE/STRATEGIC_ADVANTAGE_PLAYBOOK.md

 Runway partnership advantage:
 ├─ You have exclusive IDE integration (contractual advantage) ├─ Competitors would need to negotiate fresh deal
-├─ Runway's incentive: "Q-IDE users generate media spend" ├─ Result: Runway probably PAYS you to stay exclusive └─ Defensibility: 3-5 years of market lead
+├─ Runway's incentive: "Top Dog users generate media spend" ├─ Result: Runway probably PAYS you to stay exclusive └─ Defensibility: 3-5 years of market lead

-Game developers + indie devs will ONLY use Q-IDE:
+Game developers + indie devs will ONLY use Top Dog:
-├─ "I need to generate assets and code simultaneously" ├─ "Q-IDE does both.
+├─ "I need to generate assets and code simultaneously" ├─ "Top Dog does both.
 GitHub does neither."
 ├─ Result: Unassailable position in this segment
 ```